Administrative action complaints and Human Rights complaints

 - A follow up or further request for service that has not yet been completed by council but is still within the timeframes advised to the customer

-You can find more information in council's Administrative Action Complaints Management Process.
+You can find more information in council's Administrative Action Complaints Management Process[738KB]

-Anonymous complaints will be accepted however council's ability to adequately deal with an issue may be impacted.
+Anonymous complaints will be accepted however council's ability to adequately deal with and communicate about the issue may be impacted.

 Any initial concerns you have, or a request for service, should be managed in the first instance by lodging a service request.
 This may include (for example) matters like: